MENU

 Student Groups to Jumpstart Your Journey

-Aeronautical science majors gain leadership and professional experience through participation in academic organizations and honor societiesstudent government and student organizations, including:
+Aeronautical science majors at Florida Tech can gain leadership and professional experience through a variety of student organizations, honor societies and student government.
+Options include:

 Loading...